 I offer individual and group supervision, and am trained in the use of Hawkins & Shohet's 'Seven-Eyed' supervision model. ( download info sheet below)

-I can also be consulted for a one-off /occasional supervision /consultation where you may be working with LGBT+ identified clients / material and your current supervsion provision does not have the relevant experience.
+I can also be consulted for a one-off /occasional supervision /consultation where you may be working with LGBT+ identified clients / material and your current supervsion provision does not have the relevant experience or confidence.